aleqsio/awesome-swm-tools/README.md

 * [cairo-profiler](https://github.com/software-mansion/cairo-profiler) - A **profiler** tool for analyzing and optimizing the performance and execution cost of Cairo programs.
 * [cairo-coverage](https://github.com/software-mansion/cairo-coverage) - A utility for generating **code coverage reports** for Cairo projects, helping ensure thorough testing.
 * [Starknet Foundry](https://github.com/foundry-rs/starknet-foundry) - A robust **development framework and test harness** for building and testing smart contracts on the **Starknet** platform, primarily written in Cairo (co-maintained by Software Mansion).

+* [starknet.py](https://github.com/software-mansion/starknet.py) - A comprehensive **Python client library** for interacting with the Starknet decentralized application platform.
+* [starknet-jvm](https://github.com/software-mansion/starknet-jvm) - A full-featured **JVM client library** (compatible with Java, Kotlin, etc.) for building applications that interface with the Starknet network.
+* [starknet.swift](https://github.com/software-mansion/starknet.swift) - A native **Swift client library** for interacting with Starknet, primarily used for building mobile applications on iOS and macOS.
+* [starknet-rust](https://github.com/software-mansion/starknet-rust) - A high-performance **Rust client library** for interfacing with the Starknet network.